JulianWogersien/cgmath/README.md

 A linear algebra and mathematics library for computer graphics.

 Note: Custom Fork made by @JulianWogersien
-The Purpose of this Fork is to expand the Library as well as apply some of the open Fixes since the Original is unmaintained
+The Purpose of this Fork is to expand the Library as well as apply some of the open Fixes since the Original is unmaintained.
+I am not a mathematician so there may be soundness issues and i probably wont publish this on crates.io but feel free to use it anyways.
+I will most likely also include General game Math not just computer graphics as that is what i need.

 The library provides: